jinxbunny/portfolio/README.md

-Installed react-router-hash to hopefully fix anchor links

-\$ yarn add react-router-hash-link

-# OR

-\$ npm install --save react-router-hash-link
+Removed need for anchor links with Routing